LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

 Console
    The Lasso Server instance's console, which is viewable from the Instance Manager.
-It is stored in a file named :file:`lasso.out.txt` in the instance's :envvar:`LASSO9_HOME` directory and has a max file size of 10MB by default.
+It is stored in a file named :file:`lasso.out.txt` in the instance's :envvar:`LASSO9_HOME` directory and has a max file size of 10 MB by default.

 File
    The :file:`lasso_logbook.txt` file, located in the instance's :envvar:`LASSO9_HOME` directory.
-This file is also capped at 10MB by default.
+This file is also capped at 10 MB by default.

 Database
    The "logbook" table in the "lasso_logbook" SQLite database, viewable via the "Log Book" section of Lasso Server Admin (:ref:`!http://example.com/lasso9/admin/logbook`).

-The routing of Lasso's internal log levels can be modified in the "Log Book" section of Lasso Server Admin (:ref:`!http://example.com/lasso9/admin/logbook`).
+The routing of Lasso's internal log levels can be modified using the "Log Book" section of the Lasso Server Admin interface (:ref:`!http://example.com/lasso9/admin/logbook`).
 For details on how to change the log level routing programmatically see the section :ref:`logging-routing` later in this chapter.

 Logging Methods